ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 On average, there are about ten permit jurisdictions per county.
 If a county has a million residents, that means each permit jurisdiction serves about 100,000 people.

 Pennsylvania stands out with the highest number of permit jurisdictions, totaling 1575.
 No other state comes close!
-It's unclear why PA needs so many of them.
-Based on population, California

-Washington, DC has the least, with just one jurisdiction.
-Given that DC is a city-state, this result is not surprising.

-What is surprising is that although Pennsylvania has the same population as Ohio, it has more than 3X the number of building permit jurisdictions.
+It's unclear why Pennsylvania needs so many of them.
+For example, although Pennsylvania has the same population as Ohio, it has almost 3X the number of building permit jurisdictions.

 This chart makes the outliers easy to see.

 ![Population vs Jurisdiction Count]({static}/images/jurisdictions-vs-population.png)